dibiso-upsaclay/dibiso-latex-templates/examples/README.md

 Example reports made with the LaTeX DiBISO templates.

-You can freely use these templates under the LPPL 1.3c or GPL 3.0 license, without using the Université Paris-Saclay logos.
+You can freely use the code of these templates under the LPPL 1.3c or GPL 3.0 license, excluding the Université Paris-Saclay logos and visual style guide.
+I you want to reuse these templates, you will need to change the layout and/or colors and remove the logos so the produced document cannot be identified as part of the Université Paris-Saclay communication.

 Université Paris-Saclay examples: